 $ sudo apt install openssh-client

 On Windows, a commonly used SSH client is putty.
-There is also the option to start a bash instance on Windows 10.
+There is also the option to start a Linux subsystem with an integrated bash on Windows 10.

 By using the Linux command line SSH client